toshi-uy/holberton-system_engineering-devops/0x09-web_infrastructure_design/README.md

 Please, remember that everything must be written in English to further your technical ability in a variety of settings.

 -   File:  `2-secured_and_monitored_web_infrastructure`

+### 3. Scale up
+Requirements:

+-   You must add:
+    -   1 server
+    -   1 load-balancer (HAproxy) configured as cluster with the other one
+    -   Split components (web server, application server, database) with their own server
+-   You must be able to explain some specifics about this infrastructure:
+    -   For every additional element, why you are adding it

+Please, remember that everything must be written in English to further your technical ability in a variety of settings.

+-   File:  `3-scale_up`